-- During term time the designated safeguarding lead or child protection officer should always be available during academy hours for staff in the academy to discuss any safeguarding concerns.
-Whilst generally speaking the designated safeguarding lead and child protection officer would be expected to be available in person or contactable by email or phone. - It is matter for individual academies and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
+• During term time the designated safeguarding lead or child protection officer should always be available during academy hours for staff in the academy to discuss any safeguarding concerns.
+Whilst generally speaking the designated safeguarding lead and child protection officer would be expected to be available in person or contactable by email or phone.

-Taken from Keeping Children Safe in Education (2019), pages 92 to 95
+Taken from Keeping Children Safe in Education (2020), pages 92 to 95

+Appendix 11

-Appendix 11 Guidance/Further Information
+Guidance/Further Information